 Why does it take so long?

 The WSP and FBI process ALL fingerprints, including cards submitted by law enforcement agencies for criminal investigations.
-Neither BSD nor OSPI have any control over the length of time it takes to process fingerprints, as the Washington State Patrol and Federal Bureau of Investigation are separate agencies.
+Neither BSD nor The Office of Superintendent of Public Instruction (OSPI) have any control over the length of time it takes to process fingerprints, as the Washington State Patrol and Federal Bureau of Investigation are separate agencies.

 Can I provide fingerprint record check results I had done for another government agency, the military, or for a gun permit, (or other) as a substitute for BSD’s fingerprint check?